helxplatform/translator-devops/helm/automat/Readme.md

 - **NodePort**: Exposes the service on each Node's IP at a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting `NodeIP:NodePort`.
 Set `service.type=NodePort` to choose this service type.
 - **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.
 Set `service.type=LoadBalancer` to choose this service type.

-By default this chart uses the `Loadbalancer` service type that can be overridden for other environments (for instance, a local environment like minikube)
+By default, this chart uses the `Loadbalancer` service type that can be overridden for other environments (for instance, a local environment like minikube)
 ```console
 $ helm install automat-helm --set service.type=NodePort ./
 ```